kbalog/uis-dat310-spring2016/exercises/apis/README.md

 Create a map using the Google Maps API that displays all the properties from the booking table using markers.
 When the user clicks on a marker, show the details of that property (photo, location, and description) in an info window.

   - You will need to use PHP to query the properties from MySQL and generate the map.
+We can simply use `Properties.class.php` from before for that.
   - You may extend the properties table with latitude and longitude columns.